-Princess Margaret — the outspoken, fun-loving younger sister of Queen Elizabeth II — was one of the first British royals who dared go against what was expected of her.
+Princess Margaret — the outspoken, fun-loving younger sister of Queen Elizabeth II — was one of the first British royals who dared to go against what was expected of her.
 Some have gone so far as to dub her a trailblazer who modernized the royal family itself.

 But while Princess Margaret struggled with the pressures of being a royal, her rebellious spirit brought the royal family into the modern era — for better or worse.

-Princess Margaret was a disappointment the moment that she was born on Aug.
-21, 1930 — for reasons she simply could not control.
+Princess Margaret was a disappointment the moment that she was born on August 21, 1930 — for reasons she simply could not control.

-Both the public and the royal family would have preferred prince to a princess but had to settle for Margaret, now the second princess following her older sister, Elizabeth.
+Both the public and the royal family would have preferred a prince to a princess but had to settle for Margaret, now the second princess following her older sister, Elizabeth.
 Nonetheless, Elizabeth became the heir presumptive and Margaret the second in line.

 At the time, it was forbidden for a member of the royal family to marry a divorcée while the ex-spouse was still alive.
-The fact that Simpson had not one, but two living ex-husbands was especially scandalous.
+The fact that Simpson had not one, but two living ex-husbands, was especially scandalous.

 The king’s intention to marry Simpson almost caused a major constitutional crisis in England, and Edward was forced to give up his title and all that came along with it in order to follow through with his marriage.